 Mr. Leichty also has represented businesses, shareholders, partnerships, governmental institutions, and universities on a full range of corporate and business litigation.
 Having worked for the University Counsel’s Office at Indiana University, Mr. Leichty has counseled universities in litigation, employment, student affairs, public records, construction, and other higher education issues.
 He is a member of the firm's Higher Education Practice Group.

 A regular practitioner in federal court, Mr. Leichty routinely advises on federal practice and procedure and has presented on this subject.
 He served as law clerk to the Honorable Robert L. Miller, Jr. of the United States District Court for the Northern District of Indiana.
 He currently sits on the Federal Local Rules Advisory Committee for the Northern District of Indiana.
-In 2013, 2014 and 2015, he was recognized by Super Lawyers® magazine as an Indiana Super Lawyer, having been named Rising Star twice before by the publication.
+Since 2013, he has been recognized on the Indiana Super Lawyers list by Super Lawyers magazine, having been named Rising Star twice before by the publication.